Both are a very similar destination, Sukhothai in a quiet rural setting and Ayutthaya in a busy urban environment.

 The nearest airports are those of Sukhothai (operated by Bangkok Airways) and Phitsanulok.

-There is available a specific post with a beautiful video about Sukhothai.
+There is available a specific post about Sukhothai.

 Ayutthaya is located about 75 km away from Bangkok and the easy access by both road and train allows a day visit.
 Making the whole trip or just returning by boat along the Chao Phraya River is an attractive option since it is very pleasant and offers a different perspective of the landscape.